walked/route53ddns/README.md

 - The desired FQDN e.g. `test.test.tld`

 ## Installation
 - Extract and place route53ddns.exe and conf.toml side by side in a directory
 - Run `route53ddns.exe --configure`
 - Give it the information referenced in the `information required` section.
+- Run `route53ddns.exe --install` to install as a Windows Service
+- Start the service via powershell (or in services.msc) `Start-Service -Name "R53DDNSSRV"` (it will now automatically start on reboots)

-## Running
+## Uninstall
-- Simply run `route53ddns.exe`
+- Simply run `route53ddns.exe --uninstall`

+---

-## Scheduled Tasking:
+## Known Issues
-This is pretty easy to do:

-- Create a task in Windows Task Scheduler to whatever schedule you want
-- For action; configure to start a program pointed at the exe
-- Under the action properties, insert the full path including the trailing \ where the conf.toml lives.
+- Currently only checks against the DNS record that exists in Route53 at Service Start.
+This means that if your Route53 DNS record drifts, this will not catch it until the service is restarted.
+This will be fixed.

+- Cannot run manually by hand at this time.
+This will be fixed so that the executable can also be triggered by external scripts.